CoqHott/logrel-coq/README.md

 Building
 ===========

-The project depends on the MetaCoq 1.0 packages, available on opam.
-Once they have been installed, you can simply issue `make` in the root folder.
+The project builds with Coq version `8.15.2`.
+Once it has been installed, you can simply issue `make` in the root folder.

 File description